Long-range current-induced spin accumulation in chiral crystals: Introduction

-Here, we perform density functional theory (DFT) calculations of the current-induced spin accumulation in Te and TaSi$_2$, two different chiral materials with strong spin-orbit coupling (SOC).
-We show that the radial spin texture determined by the chiral point group symmetry gives rise to the unconventional spin accumulation, whereby spins are parallel to the direction of the applied charge current.
-We also demonstrate that the Weyl-type SOC term locally describing the radial spin texture, may generate a quasi-persistent spin helix in the real space which prevents the spin randomization and results in a very long spin lifetime in a diffusive transport regime.
-While these arguments support the recent observation of long-range spin signals associated with CISS, the discovery of the unconventional spin accumulation intrinsically protected from the spin decoherence in chiral crystals, will have a far-reaching impact on the design of spintronics devices.
+Here, we develop and implement a computational approach to calculate current-induced spin accumulation in periodic systems based on density functional theory (DFT) and tight-binding Hamiltonians generated in the PAOFLOW code.\cite{paoflow1, paoflow2} We further perform calculations of the magnetization induced by electric currents in Te and TaSi$_2$, two different chiral materials with strong spin-orbit coupling (SOC) and compare them with experiments.
+Since the spin accumulation parallel to a charge current arises from the radial spin texture determined by the chiral point group symmetry, we analyze the landscape and symmetry of the spin-orbit field to explain in detail the properties of spin transport in chiral crystals.
+In particular, we demonstrate that the Weyl-type SOC term locally describing the radial spin texture, may generate a quasi-persistent spin helix in the real space which prevents the spin randomization and results in a very long spin lifetime in a diffusive transport regime.
+The collinear spin accumulation induced in chiral materials, in contrast to the conventional REE, is thus intrinsically protected from the spin decoherence which may have a far-reaching impact on the design of spintronics devices.